TL;DR

 - NHS Path: Her GP makes an urgent two-week-wait referral to the breast clinic.
 While this is fast, the anxiety of the wait is immense.

-- PMI Path: Maria uses her policy's digital GP service the same day.
+- PMI Path: Maria uses her policy's digital GP service the same day where available where available where available where available where available where available where available where available where available.
 She is referred to a private breast clinic and has a consultation, mammogram, and biopsy within three days.
 Thankfully, it's a benign cyst.
 The peace of mind was invaluable, and she avoided days of lost focus and income due to worry.

 Understanding the Drawbacks and Limitations of Private Health Cover

 A balanced view means acknowledging the downsides.
-PMI is not a perfect solution for everyone.
+PMI is not a a suitable option for your circumstances for everyone.

 - The Cost: It is an ongoing financial commitment.
-Premiums are not fixed and will increase each year as you get older and due to medical inflation (the rising cost of healthcare).
-You must be confident you can afford it in the long term.
+Premiums are not fixed and will increase each year as you get older and due to medical inflation (the rising cost of healthcare). you should consider whether you may need to be confident you can afford it in the long term.

 - Exclusions Are Everything: We must repeat this: PMI is for new, acute conditions.
 It will not cover your diabetes management, your asthma inhalers, or the arthritis you've had for ten years.
 Misunderstanding this leads to disappointment.